 Do:

-• Pay a small fee for a background check company to conduct a consumer report, which may be able to help a person understand what information their potential employer may have access to.
-Many companies provide some of the most comprehensive background checks available, and prevent a person from having to do most of the work themselves.
+- Pay a small fee for a background check company to conduct a consumer report, which may be able to help a person understand what information their potential employer may have access to.
+Many companies provide some of the most thorough background screenings available and prevent a person from having to do most of the work themselves.

-• If denied a job opportunity, always ask a potential employer for the Summary of Rights, the report released by the background check company which ran the screening.
+- If denied a job opportunity, always ask a potential employer for the Summary of Rights,15 the report released by the background check company that ran the screening.
 This report will notify job applicants of what was revealed in the background check and how to contact them, in case there are any errors or outdated information.
 Applicants should always review this summary after conducting their self-run criminal history, to see if there are any differences.

-• Look up what is allowed to be included on a pre-employment background check, depending on the particular state.
+- Look up what is allowed to be included in a pre-employment background check, depending on the particular state.
 Be sure to pay attention to federal regulations imposed by national agencies, such as the Federal Trade Commission (FTC) and the Equal Employment Opportunity Commission (EEOC).
 A person should familiarize themselves with both of these agencies, to understand where to access certain information concerning background checks.

 Don’t: